For information about water treatment or to set up a tour of the plant, contact James Belcher, Water Plant Superintendent, at (903) 457-3190.

 A combination of chlorine and ammonia are added as a disinfectant (average dose 3.0 parts per million) in accordance with state and federal regulations.
 All chemicals added during treatment and distribution are certified (NSF 60) safe for potable (finished drinking) water use.

 Greenville residents have the advantage of an abundant supply of water.
-The City of Greenville Water Treatment Plant also furnishes water to the City of Caddo Mills, Jacobia Water Supply Corporation, Cash Water Supply and the Shady Grove Water Supply Corporation.
+The City of Greenville Water Treatment Plant also furnishes water to the City of Caddo Mills, Jacobia Water Supply Corporation and First Amendment, and the Shady Grove Special Utility District and First Amendment and Second Amendment.

 Due to the drought that occurred in 1996, the City of Greenville found it necessary to dredge around the raw water intake at Lake Tawakoni.
 Approximately 8,000 cubic yards of silt were removed.